 Lessons must be learned

-Solicitor Nicola Evans says lessons must be learned.
+Solicitor Shauna Page says lessons must be learned.

 She said: “This has quite understandably been a very upsetting time for the family of Mr Janney, as they were unaware of the deep problems he was facing in his life and how desperate he was for help.